Biography

 With her husband, folklorist and public radio producer Hal Cannon, she created The Open Road, a series of radio features for Public Radio International’s The Savvy Traveler.
 More recently, for venues ranging from the National Cowboy Poetry Gathering to the Conference on World Affairs to The Moth Radio Hourshe has turned many of her “open road” experiences into stories.

-The recipient of several awards including a literary fellowship from the National Endowment of the Arts and the Western Heritage Award from the Cowboy Hall of Fame, Teresa lives in a historic pecan orchard in southern Utah where she and Hal raise a small band of Navajo Churro sheep.
+The recipient of several awards including the Marion Webber Healing Arts Fellowship, a literary fellowship from the National Endowment of the Arts, and the Western Heritage Award from the Cowboy Hall of Fame, Teresa lives with her husband, the musician, public radio producer and folklorist Hal Cannon, on a floating home on the Willamette River outside Portland, Oregon.

 More Photos